Create an Azure SQL database in the Azure portal

-You need this fully qualified server name to connect to your server and its databases in subsequent quick starts.
+Copy this fully qualified server name for use to connect to your server and its databases in subsequent quickstarts.

 Click Set server firewall on the toolbar as shown in the previous image.
 The Firewall settings page for the SQL Database server opens.